Segment the imagery

 - In the Tasks pane, click Run.

 The Symbology pane for the Parcels layer opens.
 Currently, the layer is symbolized with a single symbol.
-You'll symbolize the layer so that parcels with high areas of impervious surfaces appear differently than those with low areas.
+You will symbolize the layer so that parcels with high areas of impervious surfaces appear differently than those with low areas.

 - In the Symbology pane, for Primary symbology, choose Graduated Colors.

 A series of parameters becomes available.
-First, you'll change the field that determines the symbology.
+First, you will change the field that determines the symbology.

 - For Field, choose Impervious Area (Feet).